laurenra/ht-docker/README.md

     git clone https://github.com/laurenra/ht-docker.git
     ```

-2. Get the **ht-docker-private** tar file from a developer, copy it to the project root, **/ht-docker**, and uncompress it there.
+2. Get the **private-ht-docker** tar file from a developer, copy it to the project root, **/ht-docker**, and uncompress it there.
 This file has all the private setup files and digital certificates.

     ```
-    tar xvf ht-docker-private.tar
+    tar xvf private-ht-docker.tar
     ```

 3. Copy the compiled .jar and .war files from your project to the **app-server/wars** directory.